UWSEDS-aut17/uwseds-group-transit-and-social-science/Docs/Component_Design.md

   - b
   - c
   - d

 * Component specifications
   - a
     - What it does
-      - dsf
+      -
     - Name
       -
     - Inputs
       -
     - Outputs
       -
     - Pseudo code
       -

   - b
     - What it does
+      -
     - Name
       -
     - Inputs
       -
     - Outputs
       -
     - Pseudo code
       -

   - c
     - What it does
       -
     - Name
       -
     - Inputs
       -
     - Outputs
       -
     - Pseudo code
       -

   - d
     - What it does
       -
     - Name
       -
     - Inputs
       -
     - Outputs
       -
     - Pseudo code
       -